Reneechang17/Spring-MicroJobHub/README.md

 - Zipkin is used for distributed tracing, helping to pinpoint failures or bottlenecks across microservices by tracing requests from end to end.
 ![Zipkin](https://github.com/Reneechang17/Spring-MicroJobHub/blob/main/static/progress2/Distributed%20Tracing%20with%20Zipkin.png)

-  - Below diagram shows how trace and span IDs are used in Zipkin to track requests.
+  - Below diagram shows how trace and span IDs are used in Zipkin to track request.
   ![Zipkin tracing progress](https://github.com/Reneechang17/Spring-MicroJobHub/blob/main/static/progress2/Tracing%20with%20Trace%20and%20Span%20IDs.png)

-- Integrated Config Server allows centralized management of configurations across microservices which fetches configurations from a Git repository
+- Integrated Config Server allows centralized management of configurations across microservices which fetches configurations from a Git repository.
 ![Config Server](https://github.com/Reneechang17/Spring-MicroJobHub/blob/main/static/progress2/Spring%20Cloud%20Config%20Server.png)

 - Services running at(local):